 When adding project code to a source repository, you typically don't include NuGet packages.
 Those who later clone the repository, which includes build agents on systems like Visual Studio Team Services, must restore the necessary packages prior to running a build:

-Package Restore uses the information in
+Package Restore uses the information in the project file,

 Occasionally it's necessary to reinstall packages that are already included in a project, which may also reinstall dependencies.
 This is easy to do using the